Available upon demand,

 A Journey to Piedmont to Discover the Treasures and Tastes of Le Langhe & Turin

 4 days / 3 nights

 Maximum 6 participants

-€ 1’170 p.p. incl. accommodation in double room, 1 lunch & 3 dinners with wine & coffee, guided truffle hunt and visits, admission fees and transportation in Mercedes V-Class minibus from and back to Turin (for details please see below).
+As of € 1’200 p.p. incl. accommodation in double room, 1 lunch & 3 dinners with wine & coffee, guided truffle hunt and visits, admission fees and transportation in Mercedes V-Class minibus from and back to Turin (for details please see below).

-At all times, I am present and can help translate to and from Italian which I speak very well.
+If you opt for the guided tour, I am present and can help translate to and from Italian.

 White Truffles from Alba, Barolo Wines, Chocolates from Turin